Christopher Juckins

 SSH / rysnc without password

-make sure the same versions of ssh are on both machines (open version 3.1+ works best for HP-UX boxes)
+Make sure the same versions of ssh are on both machines.

-need to configure client (machine connecting from) and server (machine connecting to)
+You need to configure both client (machine connecting from) and server (machine connecting to).

 cd ~/.ssh